github/training-kit/paths/electron/starting-with-electron/06-add-to-index.md

   > If you don't understand everything in the `.html` file, that's okay.
 Remember the resources listed [at the beginning of the course](), and know you can always go back and learn more!

-  ToDO - add what to look for, and troubleshooting

 show-me-how:
 tell-me-why: